evraynolds/TheMusicClub/README.md

-Please use the template for all your pages, otherwise rodrigo would be an unhappy bunny! :(
+Please use the template for all your pages, otherwise Rodrigo & Niral will be unhappy! :(

+The template is to keep all the pages to the same standard